JunyiXie/JunyiXie/README.md

 ## ! 👋

-### Software Engineer with Specialization in Virtual Machines & Compiler Optimization
+### A Software Engineer in Virtual Machine & Compiler Optimization Fields

 #### Professional Experience:
 - **ByteDance**: Key contributions in Python Virtual Machine and LLVM Compiler support for C++/Swift.